Noel Gallagher donates signed guitar to #ILoveLive raffle to help stage crew

 - Read More: These 20 UK music venues are still at risk of being lost forever – and here’s what you can do to help

-The former Oasis frontman has donated his Epiphone Frontier to the cause, which is aiming to provide support for the unsung heroes of the live music industry (including stage techs, sound engineers, and tour managers) whose livelihoods have been impacted by the coronavirus crisis.
+The former Oasis musician has donated his Epiphone Frontier to the cause, which is aiming to provide support for the unsung heroes of the live music industry (including stage techs, sound engineers, and tour managers) whose livelihoods have been impacted by the coronavirus crisis.

 As we approach the one-year anniversary of concerts being halted due to the pandemic, Gallagher is giving fans the chance to win one of his acoustic guitars (see the image below).